lugres/oprisk-api/README.md

 The **Risks** module describes "_what could potentially go wrong_" and links the elements together.
 **Controls** specify "_how we prevent those potential issues_", while **KRIs** consistently measure "_room's temperature_" - early signals indicating that risk levels are rising.

-This project is built on a modular monolithic Django DRF backend, following Domain-Driven Design principles and emphasizing a clean **Service Layer architecture** within each module to separate complex business logic from the interface.
+This project is built on a modular monolithic Django DRF backend, following **Domain-Driven Design** principles and emphasizing a clean **Service Layer architecture** within each module to separate complex business logic from the interface.
 This layered design ensures the platform is testable, maintainable, and can be extended to future modules, such as Risks or Controls, with clarity.
-Additionally, this approach minimizes dependency on Django REST Framework, allowing for the portability of service and domain layers to other frameworks if needed.
+Additionally, this approach minimizes dependency on Django REST Framework, allowing for the portability of service and domain layers to other frameworks or shift to microservices if needed.

 This project is based on [Oprisk database project](https://github.com/lugres/oprisk-database) - a structured relational database that enables risk managers to record and analyze incidents (loss events), define and assess risks, manage controls and mitigation measures, and monitor key risk indicators (KRIs).